Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

 Common RavenThe common raven is 21-27 inches in length.
-It is a completely black.
+It is completely black.
 It has a large, thick, black bill and a wedge-shaped tail.
-They have a ruff of long, pointed feathers around their neck called hackles.
+It has a ruff of long, pointed feathers around its neck called a hackle.
 The common raven is the largest song bird in North America.
 Males and females look alike, but males are slightly larger.

 Range